cypress-io/cypress-documentation/source/guides/tooling/reporters.md

     - custom.js
 ```

-You then need to specify the path to your custom reporter.
+You would specify the path to your custom reporter in either of the ways below.

 ### Config File